 (SOURCE: British Medical Journal — 1989 & Community Dental Oral Epidemiology — 1990)

 “You’re as young as your spine,” the yogis tell us.
 A supple spine allows us to perform the daily tasks of living with grace and ease – not to mention avoid the pain that comes with an inflexible spine.
 The spine should be able to move forward, backward, side-to-side, lengthen and twist.

-How does this relate to dentistry and jaw joints?
-Good dental function includes balanced jaw joints.
+How does this relate to your teeth?
+Good dental function requires balanced jaw joints.

 Most people agree that good dental care includes brushing and flossing, getting regular checkups and getting treatment when needed, such as filling cavities or deep cleaning swollen gums.
 And these are indeed vital to good dental health.

 Balanced jaw joints could be considered as important to dental health as spine balance and flexibility is to overall health.
 Imbalances – often known as TMJ – can lead to all of the health conditions listed below.